Deijin27/wren-xsequence/docs.md

 ### comments

-Sequence of the child comments
+Sequence of the child comments, or an empty sequence if there are no comments

 ### element(name)